senzing-garage/aws-cloudformation-performance-testing/results/20231005-20M-provisioned-12x-single-senzing-3.8.0/README.md

     - Max Redoer tasks: 12

 1. Notes:
-    - db.r6i.12xlarge RES cluster seems to be running at 81% CPU with 40 loaders running.
+    - db.r6i.12xlarge DB seems to be running at 81% CPU with 40 loaders running.

 ### Final metrics